 Do I need numbing cream?
 Most dermal fillers contain a small amount of lidocaine.
-In the past, some of our Newport Beach patients have requested a topical numbing cream prior to treatment (particularly for lip injections).
+In the past, some of our Newport Beach patients have requested a topical numbing cream prior to treatment (particularly for lip injections and treatment for the lower eyelid/tear trough area).
 While numbing cream is not necessary, patients may experience less discomfort during treatment of sensitive areas if they numb prior to coming in.

 Are there any benefits to numbing?
 We have actually found that working without a topcial anesthetic (particularly with Botox injections) gives the injector a better read of the treatment area, producing optimal outcomes.

 I have always numbed prior to treatment in the past, can I continue to do so?
 Moving forward on a modified schedule, we will no longer be offering numbing in-office.
 For patients who still desire numbing prior to treatment, we are happy to call in a prescription.
 To obtain a prescription for our topical anesthetic, please call our Newport Beach office at (949) 644-1400 today.

 Can you call in a prescription to my pharmacy?
 Prescriptions for our topical anesthetic are fulfilled by Healthcare Pharmacy of Tustin, located at 14642 Newport Ave, Tustin, CA 92780.
 Orders may be shipped directly to you, or you may pick up your prescription at the pharmacy.
 Once you have requested a prescription, your information and prescription will be faxed to the pharmacy.
 Healthcare Pharmacy of Tustin will contact you directly for payment (please be sure to confirm your preferred method of delivery).
 If you missed their call, please call (714) 669-4000 for assistance.
 Prescriptions are $29.95 plus shipping (prices subject to change).